bmortens115/macOS-Onboarding/README.md

 # macOS Onboarding (Terminal Setup)

-This repository contains a macOS onboarding script that bootstraps a new Mac with common tools and configuration.
+This repository contains a macOS onboarding script that sets up a new Mac with common tools and configurations for BFA Technologies.

 ✅ Script: `macOS_Setup.sh`
 ✅ Run from Terminal